ticktackk/DeveloperToolsForXF2/README.md

   - Option group and Option
   - Permission group and Permission
 - Test template modification against specific style
-- PHPUnit framework integration allows you to test add-on before releasing or pushing the new changes to VCS
 - Ability to use packages made using composer without composer itself
 - Available global configuration
   - Git name